This post may contain affiliate links. Please read our disclosure policy.

 This recipe uses real pumpkin puree along with plenty of pumpkin pie spices to turn ordinary oats into a hearty breakfast that’s just sweet enough to make everyone happy.

 Raisins are a fruity addition to the chewy oatmeal that remind me of some of my favorite oatmeal raisin cookie recipes.
-(But if you’re a raisin hater, you skip them without affecting the final results.)
+(But if you’re a raisin hater, you can skip them without affecting the final results.)

 It’s become traditional for us to eat this on Thanksgiving morning but we’ve also been known to enjoy a batch of baked pumpkin oatmeal on any regular old day we like.